-2.3.1 Following set-up and authorization of a certification examination, the manufacturer shall submit samples for examination and testing based on the following:

-Sample requirements are to be determined by the certification agency.

-- 2.3.2 Requirements for samples may vary depending on design features, results of prior testing, and results of the foregoing tests. - 2.3.3 The manufacturer shall submit samples representative of production. - 2.3.4 It is the manufacturers responsibility to provide the test facilities, which are required to evaluate the vertical shaft, turbine type, barrel centrifugal fire pumps.
+- 2.3.1 Following authorization of a certification examination, the manufacturer shall submit samples for examination and testing. - 2.3.2 Sample requirements are to be determined by the certification agency. - 2.3.3 Sample requirements may vary depending on design features, results of prior or similar testing, and results of the foregoing tests. - 2.3.4 The manufacturer shall submit samples representative of production. - 2.3.5 It is the manufacturer's responsibility to provide the test facilities, which are required to evaluate the vertical shaft, turbine type, centrifugal fire pumps.

-3 GENERAL REQUIREMENTS
+3. GENERAL REQUIREMENTS